 ARTIST STATEMENT

-I begin most projects with perceptual drawing and painting.
+I begin most projects with perceptual drawing and painting, which always spark my curiosity and imagination.
 I complete some works entirely onsite, often over many sessions.
-As I work at specific locations over time, visual scenes conflate with current issues and personal experience.
-Observation is a consistent spur to my curiosity and imagination, whether working onsite or in the studio.
-In the studio, I further explore perceptual images through variations of media, scale, emphasis, light, and color, as well as through further associations and invention.
+As I work in public spaces and other specific locations over time, visual scenes fuse with and become metaphors for current issues and personal experience.

 I believe that all art is fundamentally communicative and exists on a continuum.
-Along with creative work, teaching puts me into close contact with those essential aspects, as does writing about the work of other artists.
+Alongside my creative work, teaching engages the larger creative community with those essential aspects.